cbracken/blog/content/post/2011-04-22-installing-mozc-on-ubuntu.md

 - Japanese
 - Linux
 - Software
-title: Installing uim-mozc on Ubuntu 11.04 (Natty Narwhal)
+title: Installing Mozc on Ubuntu
 ---

-If you're like me, one of the first things you do when you install a fresh Linux distribution is to install a decent [Japanese IME][wiki_ime].
-Ubuntu defaults to [ibus-anthy][anthy], but I personally prefer [uim-mozc][mozc], and that's what I'm going to show you how to install here.<!--more-->
+If you're a Japanese speaker, one of the first things you do when you install a fresh Linux distribution is to install a decent [Japanese IME][wiki_ime].
+Ubuntu defaults to [Anthy][anthy], but I personally prefer [Mozc][mozc], and that's what I'm going to show you how to install here.<!--more-->

 *Update (2011-05-01):* Found an older [video tutorial][yt_tutorial] on YouTube which provides an alternative (and potentially more comprehensive) solution for Japanese support on 10.10 using ibus instead of uim, which is the better choice for newer releases.

+*Update (2011-10-25):* The software installation part of this process got a whole lot easier in Ubuntu releases after Natty, and as noted above, I'd recommend sticking with ibus over uim.

 ### Japanese Input Basics